 This is a vital part of active listening because it shows that you value the opinions of other family members.
 You can show your respect to your family members’ ideas and thoughts through verbal or nonverbal cues.

-Just by saying “I understand” or by nodding your head while they speak, you’re already showing a tremendous amount of acknowledgment and respect to them.
+By saying “I understand,” you’re showing a tremendous amount of acknowledgment and respect.

 Address Serious Problems

-Aside from conflicts with each other, family counseling can address other serious problems.
+Aside from conflicts with each other, family therapy can address other serious problems.
 Addiction is one of these problems.

 Having a solid support system is needed for anyone who’s recovering from addiction.
 Family therapy can equip everyone in the family with the right tools to cultivate an environment conducive to recovery.